Rogdham/pyzstd/index.rst

     .. py:attribute:: windowLogMax

         Select a size limit (in power of 2) beyond which the streaming API will refuse to allocate memory buffer in order to protect the host from unreasonable memory requirements.

+        If a :ref:`frame<frame_block>` requires more memory than the set value, raises a :py:class:`ZstdError` exception, with a message like "Frame requires too much memory for decoding".

         This parameter is only useful in streaming mode, since no internal buffer is allocated in single-pass mode. :py:func:`decompress` function may use streaming mode or single-pass mode.